-Watergate Bay hosts an event in the BKSA kite surfing series annually and has done since the first European Kitesurfing Championships in September 2002.
+Watergate Bay in Cornwall, hosts an event in the BKSA kite surfing series annually and has done since the first European Kitesurfing Championships in September 2002.

 For detailed information on all the kitesurfing locations in Cornwall click on the links above and see the map below.